Sevanbbx/SevanIM/README.md

 - 👋 Hi, I’m @SevanIM (Sevan Shahnazaryan)
 - 👀 I’m a Software Developer
 - 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on Instigate Mobile
-- 📫 How to reach me sevan.shahnazaryan.im@gmail.com
+- 📫 How to reach me sevanbbx@gmail.com

 <!---
 SevanIM/SevanIM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.